 At PwC, our purpose is to build trust in society and solve important problems.
-We're a network of firms in 155 countries with more than 284,000 people who are dedicated to delivering quality in assurance, advisory and tax services.
-We're committed to drive a strong culture of quality and excellence that is core to our purpose.
+We're a network of firms in 156 countries with more than 295,371 people who are dedicated to delivering quality in assurance, advisory and tax services.
+We're committed to driving a strong culture of quality and excellence that's core to our purpose.